no0ktheali3n/signals-agent/README.md

 just run-agent-http
 ```

 Now we can use agent as an MCP client to interact with our MCP server and consume tools from server.
-That allow us to query our signal_events.db
+That allows us to query our signal_events.db to return data about events in a command line interface.

 ### Code Quality
 - **Type hints** throughout codebase